newpatiente2e/docs/docs/10-introduction.md

 1. The web app uses Form Recognizer to extract the data from the form.
 1. The app returns the extracted data to the patient.
 1. The patient submits the verified new data.
-1. The Surgery admin verifies registration and adds it to the doctor's surgery system.
+1. The surgery admin verifies registration and adds it to the doctor's surgery system.
 1. Data is stored in the surgery system.
-1. Document data analyzed and translated.
+1. Document data is analyzed and translated.
 1. New patient registration records are available to the surgery's nurse and doctor.

 ![The image shows the registration process](../static/img/registration_process.png)